apify/apify-docs/sources/academy/platform/deploying_your_code/index.md

 # Deploying your code to Apify {#deploying}

-**In this course learn how to take an existing project of yours and deploy it to the Apify platform as an actor in just a few minutes!**
+**In this course learn how to take an existing project of yours and deploy it to the Apify platform as an Actor in just a few minutes!**

 ---

-This section will discuss how to use your newfound knowledge of the Apify platform and actors from the [**Getting started**](../getting_started/index.md) section to deploy your existing project's code to the Apify platform as an actor.
+This section will discuss how to use your newfound knowledge of the Apify platform and Actors from the [**Getting started**](../getting_started/index.md) section to deploy your existing project's code to the Apify platform as an Actor.

-Because actors are basically just chunks of code running in Docker containers, you're able to **_Actorify_** just about anything!
+Because Actors are basically just chunks of code running in Docker containers, you're able to **_Actorify_** just about anything!

 ![The deployment workflow](../../images/deployment-workflow.png)